cyberark/conjur/design/authenticators/authenticator_allowlist_api.md

 * **Body:**

-    The Authenticator patch endpoint takes a single parameter, `enabled`, which may be set to either `true` to enable the authenticator (add it to the allow list) or `false` to disable the authenticator (remove it from the allow list).
+    The Authenticator patch endpoint takes a single parameter, `enabled`, which may be set to either `true` to enable the authenticator (add it to the allowlist) or `false` to disable the authenticator (remove it from the allowlist).

     *Example:*